-During her tenure as assistant coach, Perez was influential in numerous areas of the program, including recruiting, serving as the team’s pitching coach and first-base coach, working with the catchers and infielders, as well as many other duties.
+During her time as an assistant coach, Perez was influential in numerous areas of the program, including recruiting, serving as the team’s pitching coach and first-base coach, working with the catchers and infielders, as well as many other duties.

-In her 10 seasons on the coaching staff, Sacramento State has combined for a 132-69 conference record, good for a .657 winning percentage.
-The team has finished with at least 20 wins all 10 of those seasons, including three years with at least 30 victories, as well as a 2008 conference title and NCAA Regional appearance.
+In her 14 seasons on the coaching staff, Sacramento State has combined for a 186-98 conference record, good for a .655 winning percentage.
+The team has finished with at least 20 overall wins all 14 of those seasons, including four years with at least 30 victories.

-Perez has overseen the pitchers since the 2005 season, and over that time, Hornet hurlers have accounted for 15 all-conference selections.
-At least one pitcher has earned some form of all-league recognition in nine of those 10 seasons, and the staff easily led the Big Sky in ERA in 2013, 2014 and 2018, while finishing second three straight years from 2015-17.
+Perez has overseen the pitchers since the 2005 season, and over that time, Hornet hurlers have accounted for 19 all-conference selections.
+At least one pitcher has earned some form of all-league recognition in 13 of those 14 seasons, and the staff led the Big Sky in ERA in 2013, 2014 and 2018, while finishing second three straight years from 2015-17.

 In addition, the 2012 squad, spearheaded by the strong defensive play of Perez’s infielders, posted a program-record .979 fielding percentage, the second best mark in the nation that year.
 The 2016 and 2018 teams posted a .969 fielding percentage (tied for the fifth best mark in program history) and the 2017 team wasn’t far behind with a .966 mark.